Metrics with Prescribed Ricci Curvature near the Boundary of a Manifold: Introduction

 \section{Introduction}

-Our main objective in the present paper is to investigate the prescribed Ricci curvature equation on a solid torus.
-We focus on the existence and the uniqueness of solutions.
-It is appropriate to begin with a brief historic review.
+The main theme of the present paper is the prescribed Ricci curvature equation.
+We begin with a brief historical review.
 Suppose $M$ is a closed manifold.
-Let $T$ be a $(0,2)$-tensor on $M$.
+Let~$T$ be a $(0,2)$-tensor on $M$.
 Consider the prescribed Ricci curvature equation

 for a Riemannian metric $G$ on $M$.
-It is a significant question in geometric analysis whether~\eqref{intro_RicciEq} has a solution.
-In other words, can one find a Riemannian metric $G$ such that its Ricci curvature coincides with~$T$?
+Whether or not~\eqref{intro_RicciEq} has a solution is a significant question in geometric analysis.
 The first major step towards answering this question was taken by D.~DeTurck.
-More specifically, assume the tensor $T$ is nondegenerate at a point $x\in M$.
-Then it is possible to solve~\eqref{intro_RicciEq} in a neighborhood of~$x$.
+More specifically, assume the tensor $T$ is nondegenerate at a point $o\in M$.
+Then it is possible to solve~\eqref{intro_RicciEq} in a neighborhood of~$o$.
 This result was originally established in D.~DeTurck's paper~\cite{DDT81}.
-Alternative proofs appeared later in various sources including, for example,~\cite{AB87,JKweb}.
-Note that the nondegeneracy assumption on $T$ is essential.
-Without it, the result in~\cite{DDT81} would be false.
-Furthermore, even if $T$ is nondegenerate, one might not be able to solve equation~\eqref{intro_RicciEq} on all of~$M$.
+Alternative proofs appeared later in several sources including~\cite{AB87,JKweb}.
+One might not be able, however, to solve equation~\eqref{intro_RicciEq} on \emph{all} of~$M$.
 A strong nonexistence theorem for~\eqref{intro_RicciEq} was offered by D.~DeTurck and N.~Koiso in~\cite{DDTNK84}.
-It tells us that, whenever $T$ is positive-definite, there is a constant $c_T>0$ such that $c_TT$ is not the Ricci curvature of any Riemannian metric on $M$.
-The reader may see the books~\cite{JK85,AB87,TA98} for rather detailed surveys of the results discussed in this paragraph.
-To become familiar with related work, check out~\cite{PhD03,RPKT09} and references therein.
+It tells us that, whenever $T$ is positive-definite, there is a constant $c_T>0$ such that $c_TT$ is not the Ricci curvature of any Riemannian metric on~$M$.
+The books~\cite{JK85,AB87,TA98} contain rather detailed surveys of the results discussed in this paragraph.
+For related work, check out~\cite{DDT83,AB86,ED02,PhD03,RPKT09} and references therein.

-One more serious question in geometric analysis is whether a solution of~\eqref{intro_RicciEq} is unique in any sense.
-That is, to what extent does the Ricci curvature determine the Riemannian metric?
-Progress on this question was made in several papers such as~\cite{RH84,DDTNK84,XX92,JCDDT94,RPKT06} and others.
+Whether a solution of~\eqref{intro_RicciEq} is unique in any sense is also an important question in geometric analysis.
+Progress on this question was made in many papers such as~\cite{RH84,DDTNK84,XX92,JCDDT94,ED02,RPKT06}.
 As of today, however, a complete answer is still lacking.
 The reader may consult~\cite{JK85,AB87,TA98} for surveys of some of the results.
-This concludes our historic review.
+This concludes our historical review.
 A little more information will be given in the end of Section~\ref{sec_prescribed}.
 Meanwhile, we are ready to explain the problem we intend to investigate in the present paper.